 - If the skills of migrants and existing workers are substitutes, immigration can be expected to increase competition in the labour market and drive down wages in the short run.
 The closer the substitute, the greater the adverse wage effects will be.

 - Whether and to what extent declining wages increase unemployment or inactivity among existing workers depends on their willingness to accept the new lower wages.

 - If, on the other hand, the skills of migrants are complementary to those of existing workers, all workers experience increased productivity which can be expected to lead to a rise in the wages of existing workers.

-In addition to increasing the number of workers, immigration can also increase the demand for workers.
-Immigration can increase competition for existing jobs but it can also create new jobs.
+In addition to increasing the number of workers, immigration can also increase the demand for workers, so whilst while immigration can increase competition for existing jobs it can also create new jobs.

-- Migrants expand consumer demand for goods and services.
+- Immigrants expand consumer demand for goods and services.
 In the medium to long run, immigration can be expected to lead to more investment.

 - Both effects result in greater demand for labour and thus increased wages and employment in the economy.
 In other words, the number of jobs in an economy is not fixed (This idea is called the "lump of labour fallacy").